The Stories Mothers Carry

 A chorus of voices, growing louderRead our stories. →

-The Founder's Ritual
+The Ritual of Movement

 Walking invites self-reflection.

 When the body moves, the emotional charge of unsaid-out-loud memories softens.
-The words come looser.
-Less guarded.

 Record what you want to say while you're walking.
 While it is still unguarded.
-Transcribe it.
-Shape it.
-Publish it.
-Then read it back.

 Something shifts in that moment.
 The experience moves from inside to outside.
-It becomes visible.
-Heard.
-Real.

 Sources: Oppezzo & Schwartz, Journal of Experimental Psychology, 2014; Miller & Krizan, Emotion, 2016